Duncanma/Blog/content/Blog/_overview-of-cdn.md

 A CDN is just another form of cache, a way to hang onto data in a convenient place to avoid a more expensive action.
 In this case, the expensive action is going back to your server (potentially running code, hitting a database, or maybe just reading from disk), and the convenient place is lots of places that are much closer to the user.

-A CDN is a system of machines setup to respond to requests for a given piece of content and these machines are placed all around the world.
-This way they are relatively close to whatever user who is making the request.
+A CDN is a system of machines setup to respond to requests for a given piece of content.
+These machines are placed all around the world to ensure they always have one relatively close to the user making the request.

 You configure an account with the CDN provider (the company who owns all those machines around the world, like Akamai, Verizon, CloudFlare or others) and setup a mapping so that they know where to get your content when people ask for it.
 That source is called the ‘origin’ and all of those CDN servers are called the ‘edge’.
 Going through this for my site, for example, I create an endpoint with the Azure CDN called ‘duncanmackenzieblog’ and tell it that my origin is ‘duncanmackenzieblog.z5.web.core.windows.net’.
 I then map the custom domain 'duncanmackenzie.net' to this CDN profile, and now any request for my site is going *through* the CDN.
 The CDN provider setups up their domains so when a user tries to connect to duncanmackenzie.net, they’ll be given the IP address of the closest CDN server.